juggernaut/juggernaut.github.io/_posts/2017-09-20-nginx-flask-postgres-docker-compose.markdown

 </pre>

 Note that you need to declare the volume at the top-level to reference it in the `db` service section.
 Now we see that the database volume data is preserved across runs.
-If you want to actually delete the volume, pass the `--volumes` option to `docker-compose down`
+If you do actually want to delete the volume, pass the `--volumes` option to `docker-compose down`

 ## Container startup order